Yukinojo Mori: Career

+Playing guitar and piano, Mori tried his hand at becoming a singer-songwriter and took his original songs to record companies.
+After becoming acquainted with Yonin Bayashi's staff at Watanabe Productions, he was asked to write a song for Nana Kinomi.
+But as a young man in his 20s, he said there was no way he could write a song for a mature woman.
+He made his debut as a lyricist with The Drifters' 1976 song "Drift no Bye no Bye no Bye".

+Mori's first solo album, Yukinojo Kenzan (雪之丞見参), was released in 1977.
+He wrote his first songs for an anime the following year; the opening and ending themes to Manga Hajimete Monogatari.
+In 1983, Mori wrote the theme songs to the Kinnikuman anime.
 He contributed a handful of lyrics to the 1989 album Appare by the Sadistic Mika Band, who temporarily reunited that year.

-He penned the lyrics to several songs used in Dragon Ball Z, including its opening themes "Cha-La Head-Cha-La" and "We Gotta Power" and its second ending theme "Bokutachi wa Tenshi Datta", all three of which are performed by Hironobu Kageyama.
+Mori penned the lyrics to several songs used in Dragon Ball Z (1989–1996), including its opening themes "Cha-La Head-Cha-La" and "We Gotta Power" and its second ending theme "Bokutachi wa Tenshi Datta", all three of which are performed by Hironobu Kageyama.

 Mori was hired by hide of X Japan to pen the lyrics to the first two singles of his solo career, 1993's simultaneously released "Eyes Love You" and "50% & 50%".
 Twenty years later, the lyricist covered "Eyes Love You" himself together with Hisashi Imai of Buck-Tick for the 2013 hide tribute album Tribute VII -Rock Spirits-.